david-div/user-flag-app/PLAN.md

 f) Please submit the source code with a README file with instructions on how to build and run it

 g) We will evaluate the exercise considering the correctness, implementation, style, readability and test coverage.

+---

+### My considerations / during / after thoughts:

+It could be worth translating the message and then making the call to the scoring service with that response.
+This would reduce the need to map back to a list.